GoogleCloudPlatform/community/tutorials/cloud-functions-rate-limiting/index.md

 ## Set up a counter with Cloud Firestore

-In this section, you combine a rate limiter with a Redis backed counter to provide a high-speed counter persisted with Cloud Firestore.
+In this section, you combine a rate limiter with a Redis-backed counter to provide a high-speed counter persisted with Cloud Firestore.

 In Cloud Firestore, you can only update a single document about once per second, which might be too low for some